Russia Travel Blog | All about Russia in English

 The Final Years of the Russian Empire, Karl Bulla, photo 19

-The group portrait of members of the cyclist society.
+The group portrait of members of the cycling society.

 The Final Years of the Russian Empire, Karl Bulla, photo 20